harsh183/gentle_kotlin/_posts/2020-01-13-lambdas-higher-order.md

 So lambda functions typically have this format:  `val lambda_name: (Arg Types) -> Return Type = { Args -> code_body }`.

 We don't always need to list out types.
-The Kotlin compiler assumes types when it's not given types, so we can omit them if they're not necessary.
+The Kotlin compiler assumes types when it's not given any explicit ones, so we can omit them if they're not necessary.

 ```kotlin
 fun main() {